aliterc/aliterc.github.io/index.md

 Motau could not make any definitive finding on this but recommended further investigation by authorities.

-Matjila responded: “I emphatically reject any suggestion that I may have received R5 million to facilitate further funding for VBS Mutual Bank.
+Matjila responded: “I emphatically/ɪmˈfætɪkli/ reject any suggestion that I may have received R5 million to facilitate further funding for VBS Mutual Bank.
 In fact, the portfolio management committee of the PIC, turned down an application to put more money into VBS Mutual Bank, two days before VBS was placed under curatorship,” he said.

 “Such allegations are without merit and no facts or evidence could be placed before Advocate Motau’s panel of investigation to substantiate these allegations, which I regard as malicious.
-However, should an investigation be instituted into these allegations, I am willing and ready to subject myself to the process.” — Fin 24- 1014 Broadcom gets EU [antitrust](https://www.oxfordlearnersdictionaries.com/definition/english/antitrust?q=antitrust) nod/nɑːd/ for CA Technologies deal
+However, should an investigation be instituted into these allegations, I am willing and ready to subject myself to the process.” — Fin 24

+- 1014 Broadcom gets EU [antitrust](https://www.oxfordlearnersdictionaries.com/definition/english/antitrust?q=antitrust) nod/nɑːd/ for CA Technologies deal

 (Reuters) - Chipmaker Broadcom [Inc /ɪŋk/](https://www.oxfordlearnersdictionaries.com/definition/english/inc_2) said on Friday it has obtained antitrust clearance from the European Union for its $19-billion deal to acquire software company CA Technologies Inc.